Cold Laser Therapy NYC

-What Is Low Level Laser Therapy?
+What Is Low-Level Laser Therapy?

 Low-level laser therapy is the application of red and near infrared light over injuries or wounds to improve soft tissue healing and relieve both acute and chronic pain.
 Low-level therapy uses cold (subthermal) laser light energy to direct bio-stimulative light energy to the body’s cells without injuring or damaging them in any way.
-The therapy is precise and accurate; and offers safe and effective treatment for a wide variety of conditions.
-The energy range of low level laser light lies between 1 and 500 mW (milliwatts), while for surgical lasers the energy range lies between 3000 and 10000 mW.
+The therapy is precise and accurate and offers safe and effective treatment for a wide variety of conditions.
+The energy range of low-level laser light lies between 1 and 500 mW (milliwatts), while for surgical lasers the energy range lies between 3000 and 10000 mW.
 The Microlight 830 we use is a 90 mW unit.

-How Does Low Level Laser Therapy Work?
+How Does Low-Level Laser Therapy Work?

 Low-level lasers supply energy to the body in the form of non-thermal photons of light.
 Light is transmitted through the skin’s layers (the dermis, epidermis and the subcutaneous tissue or tissue fat under the skin) at all wavelengths in the visible range.
 However, light waves in the near infrared ranges penetrate the deepest of all light waves in the visible spectrum.

-The Physiological Effects of Low Level Laser Therapy
+The Physiological Effects of Low-Level Laser Therapy

 - Improved metabolism

-- Increase of cell metabolism
+- An increase in cell metabolism

 - Improved blood circulation and vasodilatation